ono-midori/ono-midori.github.io/techs/zguide.md

 #### Multipart Messages

-ZeroMQ lets us compose a message out of several frames, giving us a “multipart message”.
-Realistic applications use multipart messages heavily, both for wrapping messages with address information and for simple serialization.
+ZeroMQ lets us compose a message out of several frames, giving us a “multipart message”. *Realistic applications use multipart messages heavily, both for wrapping messages with address information and for simple serialization*.
 We’ll look at reply envelopes later.

 What we’ll learn now is simply how to blindly and safely read and write multipart messages in any application (such as a proxy) that needs to forward messages without inspecting them.

-When you work with multipart messages, each part is a zmq_msg item.
-E.g., if you are sending a message with five parts, you must construct, send, and destroy five zmq_msg items.
-You can do this in advance (and store the zmq_msg items in an array or other structure), or as you send them, one-by-one.
+When you work with multipart messages, each part is a `zmq_msg` item.
+E.g., *if you are sending a message with five parts, you must construct, send, and destroy five `zmq_msg` items*.
+You can do this in advance (and store the `zmq_msg` items in an array or other structure), or as you send them, one-by-one.

 Here is how we send the frames in a multipart message (we receive each frame into a message object):